kubernetes/test-infra/boskos/README.md

 [`Metrics`] is a separate service, which can display json metric results, and has HTTP endpoint opened for prometheus monitoring.

-For the boskos server handles k8s e2e jobs, the status is available from the [`Velodrome dashboard`]
+For the boskos server that handles k8s e2e jobs, the status is available from the [`Velodrome dashboard`]

 ## Local test: